 Here is a more detailed list of Excel formulas and functions.
 We recommend familiarizing yourself with all of them to become a proficient user.

 If you use Excel frequently it’s important to be able to work as quickly as possible.
 Using Excel shortcuts is the best way to speed up your skills.
-By avoiding the mouse you can save cut down on the time it takes to click through each step of a procedure.
+By avoiding using the mouse, you can save cut down on the time it takes to click through each step of a procedure.
 Keyboard shortcuts are much faster and allow the user to move around the spreadsheet much more efficiently.